aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 In the [first article]({% post_url 2020-04-04-akka-actors-1 %}) in the *Data processing with Akka Actors series*, I have introduced a problem that we are trying to solve.
 There was some talk about actors and how to organize them into an actor hierarchy.
 Then we got deep into details while implementing two simple actors with Scala describing message flow protocol between them and explaining the relationships among actors in the defined actor hierarchy.

 *Supervisor Actor* and *Ingestion Actor* are already implemented and discussed in detail and if you remember the actor hierarchy diagram from the [first article]({% post_url 2020-04-04-akka-actors-1 %}) you know that we are going to implement two more actors: *Master Actor* and *Worker Actor*.
-Since *Master Actor* is the brain of our application, who is responsible for distributing incoming requests to workers and gathering results from them when data processing is finished, most complex actor among all, we will first implement *Worker Actor*.
+Since Master Actor is the brain of our application and most complex among all actors, who is responsible for distributing incoming requests to workers and gathering results from them when data processing is finished, we will first implement Worker Actor.

 ## Worker Actor